 I Want to...

-Research Animal Resources does NOT provide or sell drugs (anesthetics, antibiotics, analgesics, etc.) for research protocols.
-This includes Baytril, ampicillin, isoflurane, buprenorphine, ketamine, pentobarbital, Telazol, etc.
+Research Animal Resources does not provide or sell any drugs (anesthetics, antibiotics, analgesics, etc.) for research protocols.
+However there are other options for obtaining drugs for research use:

 - Human drugs can be purchased from the hospital pharmacy (410-955-6592).

 - Isoflurane can be purchased from the Materials and Distribution Center (410-550-1213).
-A form must be filled out and faxed to the them to obtain the order .Click here to see an example form.
+A form must be filled out and faxed to the them to obtain the order.
+For guidance, please see a completed example form.

 - Veterinary specific drugs, such as Baytril, Telazol, xylazine, etc. can be purchased from a variety of veterinary distributors.
-The ones listed below have a veterinary license on file.
-Dr. Robert Adams, the institutional veterinarian, has his license on file at each facility.
+The companies listed below have the license on file from the institutional attending veterinarian, and you may purchase drugs for research use.

-- When placing orders, request that the drugs be delivered directly to your lab.
-If the company will only deliver to the address on the veterinary license, you MUST contact Jacqueline Gwynn and Melanie Albano to let them know to expect a delivery (Ross 450 or Ross 459).
+- Delivery.
+When placing orders, request that the drugs be delivered directly to your lab.
+If the company will only deliver to the address on the veterinary license, you MUST contact Jacqueline Gwynn AND Melanie Albano to let them know to expect a delivery to either Ross 450 or Ross 459.
 Any deliveries we receive that we do not expect will be returned.

-- You must pay via a credit card or purchase order.
-You cannot use a budget number.
-RAR will NOT pay the bill and charge it to your budget number.
+- Payment.
+You must pay directly via a credit card or purchase order.
+You cannot use a budget number and RAR is unable to pay the bill and charge it to your budget number.

-- For questions, contact Melanie Albano or Dawn Ruben.
+- For questions, contact Dr Caroline Garrett or Melanie Albano.